Download MP3 Audio Track

 When we look up “celebrate” in the dictionary, we find something like this: “to observe a day or event with ceremonies of respect, festivity, or rejoicing” (American Heritage Dictionary).
-Respect, festivity, rejoicing.
-All three of these suggest important thoughts.
+Respect, festivity, and rejoicing.
+All three of these suggest important thoughts:

 Respect.
 At the heart of all good celebration is respect, and to a great extent, it is tradition and history that give respect its power.
 When we celebrate, we tip our hat to good things that’ve gone before.

 Festivity.
 Celebration and festivity go together like fireplaces and hot chocolate.
 Who could imagine celebrating anything important without the presence of good food gratefully enjoyed by friends?